YannickKae/DIY-ETF-Investing/README.md

 ## Portfolio Tracking & Rebalancing

 Users must input their total portfolio value, including new funds to be invested, and the amounts invested in each ETF from their target allocation.
 The spreadsheet then identifies over- or under-investments in each ETF, aiding decisions on rebalancing (reallocation) or where to allocate the new funds.

-## Information

-Additional theoretical background information about the portfolio elements is available on the second sheet of the Excel file, named *Information*.

-Note that this portfolio model is based on ESG products, but that's not a necessity.
-The allocation logic elaborated above remains the same for non-ESG products.